jsreport/docs/docs/configuration.md

 **workers** (`object`) - configure the worker threads used to process rendering requests and other heavy tasks (`optional`)

-**workers.numberOfWorkers** (`number`) - number of worker threads allocated.
-Every worker can process only one request.
-This means the config `numberOfWorkers` also specifies how many reports can jsreport process in parallel. defaults to 2 (`optional`)
+**workers.numberOfWorkers** (`number`) - the number of worker threads allocated.
+Every worker can process only one request in parallel.
+This means the config `numberOfWorkers` also specifies how many reports can jsreport process in parallel.
+If there is no available worker, the render requests are queued and wait until there is an available worker.
+Every request is executed in exactly one thread.
+This means increasing this value doesn’t speed up the rendering of a single request.
+The value defaults to 2.
+The reasonable value could be 2x number of CPUs (`optional`)

 ## Logging configuration